Kavya-Rajeev/ecommerce-shipping-analysis-using-sql/README.md

 # ecommerce-shipping-analysis-using-sql

 ## Project Overview
 This project involves performing data analysis using SQL on a sample of the E-commerce Shipping Data originally sourced from Kaggle.
-The dataset contains customer shipping records with attributes like - ID,Warehouse_block,Mode_of_Shipment,Customer_care_calls,Customer_rating,Cost_of_the_Product,Prior_purchases,Product_importance,Gender
+The dataset contains customer shipping records with attributes like - ID,Warehouse_block,Mode_of_Shipment,Customer_care_calls,Customer_rating,Cost_of_the_Product,Prior_purchases,Product_importance,Gender.

 ## Dataset
 Original dataset size: 10,999 rows, 12 columns